jtd-117/etch-a-sketch/README.md

 - Sound effects for button cues

 ## Note:
-This repository is based off [project 4 (Sketch-An-Etch)](https://www.theodinproject.com/lessons/foundations-etch-a-sketch) of the 'Foundations Course' offered by ['The Odin Project'](https://www.theodinproject.com/).
+This repository is based on [project 4 (Sketch-An-Etch)](https://www.theodinproject.com/lessons/foundations-etch-a-sketch) of the 'Foundations Course' offered by ['The Odin Project'](https://www.theodinproject.com/).
 Find it under the 'JavaScript Basics' section.